Hail to the King, baby!

 Back in 1978, Len Deighton’s alternate history novel imagined a Britain which lost World War II.
 Now it’s been made into a five-part miniseries for BBC One.
 Producer Patrick Schweitzer explains how they brought a Nazi occupation of Blighty to life.

 Quivering in anticipation of our pitiless judgement this month: movies like The Great Wall and Underworld: Blood Wars; Netflix shows like A Series Of Unfortunate Events and Santa Clarita Diet; new books by Neil Gaiman, Veronica Roth and Terry Goodkind… and much much more!

 Want to see more?
 Check out this preview of our latest issue.

-We're also available on Google Play, Zinio, and Nook, and most digital formats give you a 30-day free trial (14 days on Nook), so you can try before you buy!
-For Newsstand users: click the link and you’ll be directed to SFX's page in the App Store – once there, install the SFX app, or – if you’ve done that already – hit Open to be taken to the SFX storefront.
+We're also available on Google Play and Zinio, and most digital formats give you a 30-day free trial, so you can try before you buy!
+For Apple users: click the link and you’ll be directed to SFX's page in the App Store – once there, install the SFX app, or – if you’ve done that already – hit Open to be taken to the SFX storefront.

 Live outside the UK, or nowhere near a newsagents?
 Don't despair!
 You can order SFX online and have it delivered to your door.